124 Jingle Bell-Rockin’ Christmas Dinner Ideas

 Brussels sprouts recipes:

-Mashed potato recipes:
+Roasted and mashed potato recipes:

+Blanketed in a creamy, cheesy sauce, gratins always feel festive.
 This potato gratin is topped with Manchego cheese for a sophisticated take on the traditional gratin — and an extra touch of elegance.

 Pomegranates and pistachios bring the colors of Christmas to your holiday table in these maple-syrup-kissed carrots.
 Miso paste adds a depth of flavor that makes this dish a real stunner.